NOTE: This post was originally composed right after Thanksgiving, but this recipe is good anytime, especially during the cold, cold winter!

 When using cauliflower in place of either flour or potatoes, I have learned a few helpful tips, which I’ll share with you here:

 - Boil “the mess” out of that cauliflower!
 Not to complete mush, but it should be extremely tender, especially if you are starting from an actual head of cauliflower.
-Good news is cauliflower doesn’t that that long to cook.
+Good news is cauliflower doesn’t that long to cook.

 - If you have it available, start with riced cauliflower from the freezer section.
 It just makes the whole thing go faster, plus it cuts down on the cooking time.